-If an absence is unavoidable it is the responsibility of the apprentice to inform the relevant lecturer that they will not be attending the session, the reason why and when they expect to return.
+If an absence is unavoidable, it is your responsibility to inform the relevant lecturer that you will not be attending the session, the reason why and when you expect to return.
 Lecturers will share this information with the employer as part of our attendance monitoring.
 Such absences will be noted on the registers as an absence.